Ireland and Denmark

 According to the data provided by the World Bank, Ireland is the 10th global economy for the ease of starting a business.
 Although Denmark provides an attractive business environment, in the World Bank study, the country is situated on a much lower rank - the 24th.

-Regulations for foreign investors in Ireland vs. Denmark
+Regulations for foreign investors in Ireland vs. Denmark - explained by our Ireland company formation agents

 With an attractive legislative framework, Ireland and Denmark